JBrummans/Google-Form-Dynamic-Pdf-Email/README.md

 ## Quick Start

 This script must be added to a Google Sheets document, which itself is linked to a Google Form.
 To get started, open a Google Sheet and then open the script editor.
-Copy and pase the code into the script editor and save.
+Copy and paste the code into the script editor and save.
 Create a trigger ```onFormSubmit``` for the function.
 The trigger should be created with a generic account as this is the account used to authorise and send the email as.
 Update variables in the script as required.
 A Google Form ID is required for unique ID generation.
 Email recipients must be updated as well.

 Test the code by completing a form submission.
 Check the execution log in the Google Script Editor for details.